 Ability to implement required skills and behaviors

 Reinforcement to sustain the change

-Now, applying the same model to "applying change management," we get:
+Now, using the same model to "apply change management," we get:

 Awareness of the need for change management

 Desire to participate in and support change management

 Knowledge on how to apply change management

 Ability to implement change management